 What is cyber warfare?

-We explain what cyber warfare is and why you need to pay attention to the threats it poses
+We explain what cyber warfare is and why you need to pay attention to the threats posed

 Is anyone under cyber warfare attack?